-When you’re faced with more nourishment than you need, consider what I call the “4 S’s:”
+When you’re faced with more nourishment than you need, try these tips.
+I call them the “4 S’s:”

-- SPLIT your plate with someone else, or with yourself, saving 1/2 for a later meal (or part of one)
+- SPLIT.
+Split your plate with someone else, or with yourself, saving 1/2 for a later meal (or part of one)

-- SHARE your goods with friends, coworkers, your mail delivery carrier, your neighbors, etc. Especially awesome for baked goods!
+- SHARE.
+Share your goods with friends, coworkers, your mail delivery carrier, your neighbors, etc. Especially awesome for baked goods!

-- SIZE accurately when cooking, or ordering at a restaurant.
+- SIZE.
+Size accurately when cooking, or ordering at a restaurant.
 Ask for 1/2 or “lunch” portion of an entree (or even an appetizer and a simple salad)

-- STORE leftovers in the freezer (this is especially good for individual pieces of cake!) or put them in single serve containers for the next day’s lunch
+- STORE.
+Store your leftovers in the freezer (this is especially good for individual pieces of cake!) or put them in single serve containers for the next day’s lunch

 Whatever strategy you use, avoid overeating simply because you “don’t want to waste food.”
 It’s a mind trick, and it doesn’t end well.